 When a device has as many features as the Aladdin, understanding its operation can be a daunting task at first.
 By understanding the key concepts and terminology used in this manual, the operation of the Aladdin will become quite intuitive.
 Every effort has been made to design the Aladdin with a consistent and intuitive user interface.

 To facilitate and enhance your understanding of the Aladdin's operation, please take the time to familiarize yourself with the basic concepts below.

-Fig. 1-The parts of the pump are called out on this diagram.
+Fig. 1-Ariel view of the pump.
 Parts of the Pump